ol-s-cloud/cv-application-automator/README.md

 A dashboard for automatically customizing and submitting job applications.

-## Features
+## 🚀 Features

 - **CV Customization**: Automatically tailors your CV based on job descriptions and keywords
 - **Keyword Extraction**: Uses NLP to identify important keywords from job descriptions
-- **Automated Submissions**: Submits applications to popular job portals (LinkedIn, Indeed, Glassdoor)
+- **Specialized Templates**: Includes templates for various technology roles
 - **Application Tracking**: Keeps a history of all applications submitted
-- **Credential Management**: Securely stores your job portal credentials

-## How It Works

-1. **Input Job Details**: Enter job information, including title, company, and description
-2. **CV Customization**: The system extracts keywords from the job description and customizes your CV
-3. **Automated Submission**: Optionally submits the application directly to the job portal
-4. **Application Tracking**: Records all submissions for future reference
+- **PDF Generation**: Creates polished PDFs ready for submission

+## 📋 Version 1.0 (Current)

+The current version focuses on CV customization and generation, with a roadmap for future enhancements:

+- ✅ CV customization based on job descriptions
+- ✅ Keyword extraction and matching
+- ✅ Multiple specialized templates
+- ✅ User-friendly interface
+- ✅ PDF generation and download

+See our [complete roadmap](docs/ROADMAP.md) for future development plans.

-## Setup Instructions
+## 🛠️ Setup Instructions

 ### Prerequisites

 - Python 3.8 or higher
-- Chrome browser (for automated submissions)
+- Chrome browser (for automated submissions in future versions)
-- ChromeDriver (for Selenium)
+- ChromeDriver (for Selenium in future versions)

 ### Installation